-The American Nurses Association has extended Nurses Week to a month of recognition this year, in light of their vital contributions during the COVID-19 pandemic.
-Let us honor our nurse heroes who have courageously and compassionately supported the health of our communities.
+In 2021, the American Nurses Association has extended Nurses Week to a month of recognition, in light of their vital contributions and heroic efforts during the COVID-19 pandemic.
+We continue to honor our nurse heroes who have courageously and compassionately supported the health of our communities, then and now.

 If you are a nurse, don't forget to take care of yourself, so you can continue to care for others.

 We know the art of nursing is no easy feat.
 Taking vitals, managing lines, educating patients, comforting and bathing them, providing medications, preparing them for procedures, communicating with doctors and other practitioners, talking to family members on top of dealing with emergencies are just a few of the things that may get wrapped into those 12-hour long shifts.
 Add to this the challenging circumstances of the corona virus pandemic and needless to say, it is a high-stress job.
 Unfortunately, stress can get in the way of quality patient care and most importantly, your own health.

 How Proper Nutrition Helps

 Eating a balanced and nutrient-dense diet is an important part of self-care and it plays a crucial role in your ability to deal with stress.
 Make sure to include a variety of healthy fruits, vegetables, nuts, seeds, legumes and grains in order to provide your body with the nutrients that it requires for optimal functioning.
 Proper nourishment will help you stay healthy, focused, alert and emotionally stable during those unpredictable work hours.
 Dietary protein is particularly important to consume as it plays a role in nearly every part of the body.
 Each person has requires a unique amount of protein based on their age, physical activity level, health status and more.
 Do you know how much you need each day?